ikushlianski/internship-nova-platform-api/README.md

 This will seed the database with initial data provided in `prisma/sampleData.ts`.
 The seeding script itself is in `prisma/seed.ts`. `npm run seed:dev` will run the seeding script in the development environment and ensure all required env vars are applied locally.

 ## RabbitMQ
-You can test RabbitMQ sending GET request to /users/test-rabbit You should receive back:
+You can test RabbitMQ sending GET request to /users/test_RMQ You can test RabbitMQ sending GET request to /learning/test_RMQ You should receive back:
 {
     "success": true